gustavo-hillesheim/dart-code-coverage/README.md

 </pre>
 - **--packageDir, -d**: With this option you can specify the directory of the package that will be tested;
 - **--minimum, -m**: This option allows you to require a minimum code coverage, if the line or file coverage does not reaches the value specified, the process will exit with code 1;
-- **--include, -i**: Allows you to specify a regex that will be matched against all paths, and only those that match it will be included in the report.
+- **--include, -i**: Allows you to specify multiple regexes that will be matched against all paths, and those that match any of the regexes will be included in the report.
 For example, using the regex `utils`, this would be the output:
 <pre>
 Running package tests...
 ┌────────────────────┬────────────┬───────────────────┐